isaponsoft/experimental-cmake3.16.2-xcode11patch/README.md

 Therefore, cmcmXCodeGenerator of cmake is slightly modified to link with "Link Binary With Libraries", that is, Framework instead of OTHER_LDFLAGS.

 By doing this, Aechive will be passed with the initial value of xcode without generating INSTALL_PATH and SYMROOT.

+## Feedback to cmake official

+We don't claim any rights to the patch, so if it looks okay please give feedback on my behalf.